 How ZenGRC Enables Two-Way Communication for Compliance

-Compliance programs require communication between internal and external stakeholder and an audit system that enables this.
+Compliance programs require communication between the internal and external stakeholders and an audit system that enables this.

 ZenGRC offers workflow tagging so that you can delegate compliance tasks and monitor their progress and completion.
 Moreover, it allows you to prioritize tasks so that your team members know how to plan their activities.